tjhowse/aus_grocery_price_database/backlog.md

 * Configuration management
 * Create DB backup on invalid schema, rather than deleting the old one.
 * Tune the max product age to roughly the time it takes for a full DB update.
     * Maybe tune this at runtime?
 Or don't use a max age at all, instead take the X oldest records and update them.
+    * Would it make sense to scale the number of workers to hit a target full-db update interva?

 ## Further work